Know Your Bow: Tips for Owners and Users of Pernambuco Bows

 How can I take action to support conservation?

 We all have a vitally important role to play in ensuring the conservation of the Pernambuco species in Brazil and the future health of the threatened forest ecosystem in which it grows.
+Fully complying with the new rules and being an informed consumer are essential first steps.
 Learn more about how you can support the International Pernambuco Conservation Initiative and its work to sustain the species and find more information here: IPCI Germany, IPCI Canada, IPCI USA, International Alliance of Violin and Bow Makers for Protected Species, Information in French.

-To learn more about connecting music and conservation, please read the Symphony article “Into the Wood.”
+To learn more about connecting music and conservation, please read the Symphony article “The Sustainable Bow.”

 The content of the League’s Advocacy & Government webpages is for general educational purposes only and is not intended to provide legal advice on any subject matter.
 This website should not be used as a substitute for obtaining legal advice from an attorney licensed or authorized to practice in your jurisdiction.